Clan Rising

 What does the surname Torres mean?

-Topographic — from torres, 'towers': a family that lived by a watchtower, a fortified house, or a church tower.
+Topographic, from torres, 'towers': a family that lived by a watchtower, a fortified house, or a church tower.
 Not a patronymic but a place, written all over the militarised landscape of the Reconquista.
 The medieval Iberian frontier bristled with towers: the watchtowers (atalayas) strung along the line between Christian and Muslim Spain, the fortified tower-houses of minor nobles, the bell-towers of new churches in reconquered towns.

-Is Torres a Spanish surname?
+Is Torres Spanish or Portuguese?

 How old is the Torres surname?